mastodon/documentation/Running-Mastodon/Tuning.md

 ### Streaming API

 The streaming API handles long-lived HTTP and WebSockets connections, through which clients receive real-time updates.
 It is a single-threaded process.
 By default it has a database connection pool of 10, which means 10 different database queries can run *at the same time*.
 The database is not heavily used in the streaming API, only for initial authentication of the request, and for some special receiver-specific filter queries when receiving new messages.
-At the time of writing this value cannot be reconfigured, but mostly doesn't need to.
+At the time of writing this value cannot be reconfigured, but mostly doesn’t need to.

 If you need to scale up the streaming API, change the `STREAMING_CLUSTER_NUM` in your `.env.production`.
 If unspecified, this will default to the number of cores on the machine minus 1.